-Tomosynthesis improves detection of infiltrating ductal carcinoma in patients with increased riskApril 13th, 2013 in Cancer /
+Tomosynthesis improves detection of infiltrating ductal carcinoma in patients with increased riskApril 13, 2013 in Medicine & Health / Cancer

 Tomosynthesis (3D mammography) is better able to show infiltrating ductal carcinoma than 2D mammography in women at increased risk of breast cancer, a new study shows.